 Examples of Insanity Using the M'Naghten Rule

 Example 1: A man murdered his wife and daughter, and then waited calmly for the police to arrive.
 Three mental health experts testified that he was too psychologically ill to understand that his criminal acts were wrong.
 He was found not guilty by reason of insanity and sentenced to 10 years in a mental health facility.

-A woman with severe schizophrenia is charged with assault and battery after attacking her next door neighbor with a shovel.
+Example 2: A woman with severe schizophrenia is charged with assault and battery after attacking her next door neighbor with a shovel.
 She claims the neighbor was actually a demon who was trying to harvest her soul.
 She was found not guilty by reason of insanity after the court determined that she failed to understand the nature of her actions.

-Criticism of the Rule
+Criticism of the M'Naghten Rule

 This particular test for legal insanity has been challenged for a number of reasons.
-Some have argued that defendants meeting the legal definition of insanity do always meet the medical criteria for insanity, but are sentenced to mandatory medical care anyway.
+Some have argued that defendants meeting the legal definition of insanity don't always meet the medical criteria for insanity, but are sentenced to mandatory medical care anyway.

-Another criticism is that it fails to distinguish between defendants posing a public danger and those who do not, or between temporary mental issues and lifelong conditions.

-Additionally, some have argued that this rule makes it too easy for a defendant with a severe mental disorder to escape responsibility for any crimes, regardless of how big a role the disorder played in the incident.
+Another criticism is that it fails to distinguish between defendants posing a public danger and those who don't, or between temporary mental issues and lifelong conditions.
+Finally, some have argued that this rule makes it too easy for a defendant with a severe mental disorder to escape responsibility for any crimes, regardless of how big a role the disorder played in the incident.

 Learn More About the M'Naghten Rule: Speak to an Attorney